What reliefs and exemptions are there from inheritance tax?

 There are certain gifts that will be exempt on death only, so would only apply to assets passing on death (whether under a will or under the rules of intestacy).
 The exemptions apply in situations where certain members of the armed forces or emergency services are killed during active duty.
 You can read more about these exemptions on GOV.UK.

-This type of gift will become completely free from IHT if you live for seven years, after the date you made it.
-If you die within seven years, the gift may become chargeable to IHT.
-However, there will only be IHT to pay if the value of your taxable estate on death, together with the value of PETs made within the last seven years, exceeds the nil rate band at date of death.
+If you die within seven years of making a gift which is a PET, the gift may become chargeable to IHT.
+However, there will only be IHT to pay if the value of your taxable estate on death, together with the value of PETs made within the last seven years, exceeds the NRB at date of death.
+Note, the RNRB cannot be set against failed PETs – this is only available in respect of assets held at the date of death.

-You do not need to notify HMRC about any PET when you make it and there will be no tax to pay at the time you make the gift.
+You do not need to notify HMRC about any PET when you make the gift during your lifetime and there will be no tax to pay at that time.
 However, you need to keep a record, in date order, of all the PETs that you make, until the seventh anniversary of each gift.

-If you die within seven years of having made a gift, but your total gifts to date (within the seven-year period) are less than £325,000, there will be no IHT to pay on the gift.
-This is because although the gift is taxable, the rate of tax is only 0%.
-However, the gifts use up some of the nil rate band that could have otherwise been set against the value of your estate on death, so the gifts could, overall, affect the amount of IHT you pay.
+If you die within seven years of having made a gift, but your total gifts to date (within the seven-year period) are less than the NRB (£325,000 in 2024/25), there will be no IHT to pay on the gifts.
+However, the gifts use up some of the NRB that could have otherwise been set against the value of your estate on death, so the gifts could, overall, affect the amount of IHT paid on your estate.

 If you die within seven years of making a gift, and your total gifts to date (within the seven-year period) are more than £325,000, the recipient of the gift might have some IHT to pay.
 They can, however, use any annual or other exemptions to reduce the value of the gifts that are included in the calculation, based on what you had available at the date of the original gift.
 This IHT payable would be in addition to any IHT payable by the personal representatives on the estate held at death.